 - Take photos of students in a cap and gown with signs of what they want to be when they grow up

-- Teach a college exploration class.
-Include students in researching colleges and have them host a student-led college fair where students exhibit and represent researched colleges (middle school)
+- Provide a college and career exploration class session.
+Include students in researching colleges and have them host a student-led college or career fair where students exhibit and represent researched colleges or careers (middle school).
+Use activities from Virginia Career View to explore careers (elementary).

-- Host local high school and college students to speak about their path to college during an assembly
+- Invite local high school and college students to speak about their path to college during an assembly.

 - Design a bulletin board with school staff photos, mascots and a map of where they attended college